aweeraman/blog/posts/building-a-service-mesh-with-istio.md

 title: "Building a service mesh with Istio"
 date: "2018-03-19"
 path: "/building-a-service-mesh-with-istio"
-excerpt: "If you’re looking to build a modern microservices architecture that is highly scalable, observable, secure and resilient, it would make…"
+excerpt: "If you're looking to build a modern microservices architecture that is highly scalable, observable, secure and resilient, it would make sense to consider some of the service mesh technologies that are rapidly evolving right now.
+At the time of this writing, Istio is one of the key frameworks that have been gaining a lot of traction, and a key contender in the service mesh race."
 feature_image: "https://images.unsplash.com/photo-1590497008432-598f04441de8?crop=entropy&cs=tinysrgb&fit=max&fm=jpg&ixid=M3wxMTc3M3wwfDF8c2VhcmNofDZ8fGNvbnRhaW5lcnN8ZW58MHx8fHwxNzExMjIyMTY4fDA&ixlib=rb-4.0.3&q=80&w=2000"
 ---